Addressing Climate Change

 Digital Workplace Business

-Regionally Distributed Production and Supply of MFP Cartridges (Toner)
+Regionally Distributed Production and Supply of Toner and Consumable Components

 AeroDR Mobile Solution for Medical Relief in Disaster Zones

 In areas where natural disasters have occurred, it is often necessary to carry out medical relief activities without electricity or fuel.
 Konica Minolta's AeroDR Mobile Solution is an X-ray imaging system that continues to operate after the power supply is cut.
-It is extremely portable and can even be used outdoors.
+It is highly portable and suitable for outdoor use.
 It allows X-ray images to be viewed on the spot and can be charged during transport.

 Social Contribution Activities

 After the Great East Japan Earthquake in 2011, Konica Minolta dispatched about 100 employees to the affected areas and participated in reconstruction support activities.
 Since 2013, we have participated in a project to regenerate protective coastal forests in the disaster zones.
-With the aim of preserving and regenerating coastal ecosystems, we have been involved in activities to restore disaster prevention and mitigation functions in the affected areas.
+Aiming to preserve coastal ecosystems, we have participated in activities to restore their disaster prevention and mitigation functions.